backstage/backstage/docs/getting-started/configuration.md

   <img src='../assets/getting-started/gh-pat.png' alt='Screenshot of the GitHub Personal Access Token creation page' />
 </p>

 Set the scope to your likings.
-For this tutorial, selecting "repo" and "workflow" is required as the scaffolding job in this guide configures a GitHub actions workflow for the newly created project. enough.
+For this tutorial, selecting `repo` and `workflow` is required as the scaffolding job in this guide configures a GitHub actions workflow for the newly created project.

 In the `app-config.yaml`, search for `integrations:` and add your token, like we did in below example: